Factors that cause diarrhoea

 Stress and diarrhoea

 Some individuals find that stress, especially if it is severe and ongoing, causes major problems with diarrhoea and pain.
-Medication may be needed to slow down bowel movement.
+Medication may be suggested to slow down the bowel to alleviate these symptoms.
 Stress management and relaxation techniques may also be helpful in managing stress and in minimising bowel effects.

 Diet and diarrhoea

 If you think the diarrhoea is due to a change of food, water or daily routine, some of the following tips may help: